How can you identify a phishing attempt?

 Contact us for a quote if you do not have access to these

-Consider our cybersecurity & insurance package to keep your business safe.
-The solution is considered the best in the industry for a company to handle cyber risk.
-We offer comprehensive insurance policy coverage, complimentary cybersecurity tools to keep track and safeguard your business, with 24/7 professional incident response to help you quickly react to a cyber incident.
+Consider the best in the industry to handle your cyber security & insurance package.
+A unique and comprehensive insurance policy with complimentary cyber security tools that safeguard your business, with all-time professional incident response, reacts to a cyber incident.

 The insurer will

-- Pay the costs to replace your computer systems that are permanently affected by malware.
+- Pay any expense to replace business systems that affect by malware.

-- Any funds transfer losses you incur from a breach in your security or social engineering.
+- Any Funds losses that result from a breach of cyber security or social engineering.

 - Cover any financial losses due to negligence in security, data breach or systems failure (including contingent/dependent Business Income), as well as the extra expenses you incur to bring your company back online.